MarcoGarofalo94/MFE_communication/README.md

 # Development Usage

-1. Go to the corrrct folder
+1. Go to the correct folder
 ```bash
 cd <your nextcloud instance>/data/custom_apps
 ```